jack-crawford-1/Pokedex/README.md

-# Phase 1 Boilerplate

-#
+# Pokemon API

 This Pokedex application displays information about Pokemon using the Pokemon API.
-The application is built with React, utilizing tanstack/react-query for efficient data fetching and state management.
+The application is built with React, utilising tanstack/react-query for efficient data fetching and state management.
 Superagent is used to retrieve data from the API.

 # Technologies Used:
 * React